-** NEW FALL SCHEDULE — CLASSES NOW AVAILABLE FOR BOOKING ***
+** NEW WINTER SCHEDULE — CLASSES NOW AVAILABLE FOR BOOKING ***

-Our acting classes are held at our downtown waterfront studio, and the Fall 2021 session begins in the second week of September 2021.
+Our acting classes are held at our downtown waterfront studio, and the Winter 2021 session begins in the first week of January 2022.
 Classes are divided by age (school grade) and ability, which allows school-age learners to attend with their friends.

-Classes run once a week on weekday evenings from September through to Mid-December, with two weeks off (one around Thanksgiving, one around Remembrance).
-There will also be two taping workshops, held on a weekend: one in October, and one in December.
+Classes run once a week on weekday evenings from January through to Spring Break.
+There will also be two taping workshops, held on a weekend: one in February, and one in March.

-For Fall 2021, we are offering two levels of instruction:
+For Winter 2021, we are offering two levels of instruction:

 Introduction to Acting